IzeLeam/KCommand/README.md

 ## Usage

-See the exemple in the 'example' package: [ExampleCommand.java]
+See the exemple in this class: [PluginExample.java]